 Go Over the Basics

 The third thing on the list is finding out who's invited.
 Your tween's middle school dance may be open to the entire school, or it might be specific to one grade.

 For instance, small schools may invite students from a neighboring school to the dance.
 This could be to share costs, give kids a chance to make new friends, or to simply open them up to mingling with children from other schools.

 Of course, most middle school dances are held at the school itself, like in the cafeteria or the gym.

 However, you'll want to be sure of the location, in case it's in another building around town.
 Many schools have dance or events committees that decorate for the event, and the school may ask for student volunteers to help set up as well.
 Be sure to ask for details prior to the dance, if you haven't received any information.

-- What to wear.
-Tweens can be super self-conscious about their appearance, and your child may even be anxious about what to wear to the school dance.
-Your preteen should find out if the event is semi-formal, formal or casual.
-For semi-formal and formal events, a suit or a shirt and tie often works for guys, and a nice dress works for girls.
-Casual dances are the easiest to dress for: jeans and a nice shirt or blouse are sure to satisfy the dress code.
+One of the most important things to know is what to wear.
+It's no surprise that tweens can be super self-conscious about their appearance, and your child may even be anxious about what to wear to the school dance.
+Your preteen should find out if the event is semi-formal, formal, or casual.
+For semi-formal and formal events, a suit or a shirt and tie often works for boys, and a nice dress works for girls.
+Casual dances are the easiest to dress for, as jeans and a nice shirt or a blouse are sure to satisfy the dress code.

-- Just dance.
 For many tweens, their first middle school dance is often the first time they'll be dancing with a huge group of people.
-Sometimes dancing in front of peers can be stressful for kids, so help your tween prepare.
-You can expect a lot of Top 40 to be played.
-It might even be fun to let your child to gather a few friends together to practice some moves.
+Sometimes, dancing in front of peers can be stressful for kids.
+Help your tween prepare by playing some Top 40 at home, playing interactive Wii games that involve some dancing, or even host a party a few weeks before so your child can practice dancing with friends at home.